KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

     <td>2</td>
     <td>SYSCONFDIR</td>
     <td>/etc</td>
-    <td>Compile-time option set to possible location of implementations
+    <td>Compile-time option set to possible location of layers installed from
-        installed from non-Linux-distribution-provided packages.
+        non-Linux-distribution-provided packages.
     </td>
   </tr>
   <tr>
     <td>3</td>
     <td>EXTRASYSCONFDIR</td>
     <td>/etc</td>
-    <td>Compile-time option set to possible location of implementations
+    <td>Compile-time option set to possible location of layers installed from
-        installed from non-Linux-distribution-provided packages.
+        non-Linux-distribution-provided packages.
         Typically only set if SYSCONFDIR is set to something other than /etc
     </td>
   </tr>